tsullivan/reporting_benchmarks/README.md

 1. Run `./setup/setup_kibana.sh` to store sample data and saved objects used for testing.
 1. Run `./tests/run_tests.sh` to send a batch of test report jobs to Kibana.
 1. View Reporting performance results using the .kibana-event-log index pattern in the default space.

+## What it Does
+ - Downloads and installs the latest snapshot of Kibana and Metricbeat into a Vagrant machine
+ - Installs sample data and the Monitoring of Reporting dashboard
+ - Runs Reporting tests using the sample data, feeds metrics into Monitoring of Reporting

+## FAQ

+- Q: How do I see the Kibana logs?
+- A: `vagrant ssh -c "sudo journalctl -u kibana.service -f" `